plblum/jivs/docs/assets/Jivs-Documentation-Writing-Guidance-for-ChatGPT.md

 > **The author after a strong edit, not generic documentation prose.**

+## Asking questions
+When you have a question, give it the next unique sequence number, using S01, S02, so I can respond to it directly.

 ## Shape the Writing Around the Reader

 ### Lead the Reader In